 It’s our party we can do what we want.

 Okay, Miley, nobody can stop you from doing what you want; after all, this is America.
 But if you end up in rehab, you may wish somebody had given you the wisdom of experience.

 Of course, if the song and video are meant to be funny exaggerations, then maybe the joke's on everyone else, eh, Miles?

-Now Miley’s engagement to Liam Hemsworth has dropped downunder and she’s headed for the Hollywood meet market.
-Good luck with that, Miley!
-Anyway, Miley has finally released her new album, Bangerz, as has lit up the TV screen by appearing as the host and musical guest on Saturday Night Live.
-Her career seems on a great upswing, after years of playing covers in the backyard or partying till dawn.
+Then Miley’s engagement to Liam Hemsworth dropped “down under,” so she headed for the Hollywood meet market.
+Along the way, Miley finally released her new album, Bangerz, and lit up the TV screen by appearing as the host and musical guest on Saturday Night Live.
+Her career seemed on a great upswing, after years of singing cover songs in the backyard and partying till dawn.
 Maybe all Miley ever had to do was unload guys and get busy.

 Miley’s Bangerz Tour began in February 2013 and ended in October 2014.
 The reviews for her performances on this world tour were generally good.
 Blake Hannon called the show a “campy, cartoonishly over-the-top spectacle and musical showcase that was unforgettable...
 You can't help but admire (or scratch your head at) the girl's go-big-or-go-home approach."
 But Francois Marchand from The Vancouver Sun opined that Miley presented herself as “a pop artist in a shiny, attention-grabbing wrapper", and that the performance was neither "the evolution of pop, female empowerment, nor mindless fun," but rather "capitalism at work."